limey-bean/Anacapa/README.md

 ### Preparing the anacapa_config.sh file

 Before running the __Anacapa__ toolkit you need to double check the anacapa_config.sh file and update the appropriate paths.
-For local mode set LOCALMODE=TRUE, CUTADAPT ="cutadapt",and  MUSCLE="muscle" ; replace all other values to "".
+For local mode set CUTADAPT ="cutadapt",and  MUSCLE="muscle"; replace all other values to "".
 Double check that all dependencies work in the terminal.
 This is the key for success.

 ### CRUX Databases
 Download taxonomy reference libraries from this google drive folder: https://drive.google.com/drive/folders/0BycoA83WF7aNOEFFV2Z6bC1GM1E?usp=sharing